Frustrated by not being able to change your WordPress username? We hear you.

 That’s all!
 Now, you should be able to log in to your dashboard with your new username.

 We hope this tutorial helped you learn how to properly change your WordPress username.
-You may also want to see our tutorial on how to choose the best WordPress hosting or check out our complete guide to WordPress SEO.
+You may also want to see our tutorial on how to instantly switch between WordPress user accounts and our expert picks of the best plugins to manage a WordPress multi-author blog.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.